CUNY-CL/wikipron/languages/wikipron/README.md

 ## Introduction to Python scripts within /src

-[scrape_and_write.py](./src/scrape_and_write.py) was built to call Wikipron’s scrape method on all Wiktionary languages with over 100 entries.
+[scrape_and_write.py](./src/scrape_and_write.py) was built to call Wikipron’s scrape function on all Wiktionary languages with over 100 entries.
 It writes the results of those scrape calls to tsvs and generates a [README](./tsv/README.md) with selected information regarding the contents of those tsvs and the configuration settings that were passed to scrape.
 [languages.json](./src/languages.json) provides [scrape_and_write.py](./src/scrape_and_write.py) with a dictionary containing the information it needs to call scrape on all Wiktionary languages with over 100 entries as well as to generate the previously mentioned [README](./tsv/README.md). [codes.py](./src/codes.py) is used to generate [languages.json](./src/languages.json).
 It queries Wiktionary for all languages with over 100 entries.
 It also outputs [failed_langauges.json](./src/failed_languages.json), a list of languages on Wiktionary that have over 100 entries but that could not be matched with an ISO 639 language code.

 ## Steps used to update the dataset